jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 Since I've made these changes, I'm back to doing 99% of my `git` interactions through Magit.

 Don't settle for slow interactions with your computer.
-Aggressively shorten your feedback cycles and you'll change how you interact with your machine.
+Aggressively shorten your feedback cycles and you'll change how you interact with the machine.

 #### Versions used when writing this article